 This clause shall not be modified, except to address the bracketed text.

-Representatives of an entity must attend at least 50% of a meeting’s duration as stated in the approved agenda [and satisfy the requirements of Clause 6.3 regarding any registration fee for the meeting] for that attendance to count towards gaining or maintaining [voting] membership.
+Representatives of an entity must attend at least 50% of a meeting’s duration as stated in the approved agenda for that attendance to count towards gaining or maintaining voting membership.

 This is called “credited attendance” in order to distinguish it from attendance that does not satisfy these criteria.

-[Attendance at a meeting via teleconferencing or electronic means, e.g., Internet conferencing, shall count towards the attendance requirements.]
+Attendance at a meeting via teleconferencing or electronic means, e.g., Internet conferencing, shall count towards the attendance requirements.

 4.3 Entity Representatives